Lesson from OR: Tariff Relief Is (Somewhat) In Your Hands

 The trade war has taken a backseat to Covid during the last year and a half, but tariffs are still top of mind for many outdoor brands.
-Here’s the latest to know.
+Here’s the latest.

 Doesn’t the U.S.-China trade war that raged during 2018 and 2019 seem like a lifetime ago?
 Tariff talk might have taken a backseat to COVID chatter in the last 18 months, but the impact of higher duties on outdoor brands hasn’t lessened in that time.
 If anything, it’s gotten worse.